-2.2.1 Lateral Permits and Fees
+2.2.1 Lateral Permits, Fees and Penalties

-- 1. Lateral Connection Permits and Fees are required for: - a.
-New lateral connections to the Authority's sewer system. - b.
-Lateral connections for building conversions/changes in use, building additions, and new buildings that connect to the Authority's wastewater system through approved existing laterals. - c.
-A replacement or modification to an existing lateral that increases the capacity of the lateral to accommodate a proposed increase in the average daily flow. - 2.
-Lateral Repair Permits and Fees are required for: - a.
-A repair intended to return the existing lateral to its original design capacity.
-Examples include, but may not be limited to: repairing offset joints, repairing a broken or collapsed lateral, lateral lining, etc. - b.
+- 1. Lateral Connection Permits are required for: - a.
+New Lateral connections to the Authority's sewer system. - b.
+Building Improvement projects, and new buildings that connect to the Authority's wastewater system through approved existing Laterals as described on Section 3.2.9 of this Manual. - c.
+Improvements to an existing Lateral that increases the size/capacity of the Lateral. - d.
+Improvements or changes to the size and number of water service meters as these can impact the anticipated flow to the Lateral. - 2.
+Lateral Repair Permits are required for: - a.
+A repair intended to return the existing Lateral to its original design capacity.
+Examples include, but may not be limited to: repairing offset joints, repairing a broken or collapsed lateral, lateral lining rehabilitation, etc. - b.
 The installation of grease traps (see Section 2.4). - c.
 The installation of oil/sand separators (see Section 2.4). - 3.
-Lateral Disconnection Permits and Fees are required for:
+Lateral Disconnection Permits are required for: - a.
+Demolition of an existing building.